tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## Defining Gentrification & Displacement

-Terms like "neighborhood change", "gentrification", and "displacement" have become increasingly commonplace in the popular discourse about American urban life but this doesn't mean that there is broad agreement on what they are.
-To the contrary, the academic literature on this subject contains a passionate debate around the definition of these words as well as the forces the cause them.
-This project benefits from the scholarship of researchers like Dr. Lisa Bates - who developed the method that this project is modeled after [@bates_gentrification_2013] - and Dr. Miriam Zuk  - who, along with her colleagues, produced a comprehensive literature review on these subjects [@miriam_zuk_gentrification_2015].
+Terms like "neighborhood change", "gentrification", and "displacement" have become increasingly commonplace in the popular discourse about American urban life but this doesn't mean that there is broad agreement on what they mean.
+To the contrary, the academic literature on this subject contains a passionate debate around the definition of these words as well as the forces that cause them.
+This project benefits from the scholarship of researchers like Dr. Lisa Bates - who developed the method that this project is modeled after - and Dr. Miriam Zuk  - who, along with her colleagues, produced a comprehensive literature review on these subjects [@bates_gentrification_2013; @miriam_zuk_gentrification_2015].

 ### Influential Works {-}